Internal Medicine Residency Program

 • EXCellence In TEaching PathwayThe EXCITE Pathway is a longitudinal curriculum that aims to develop knowledge and skills in medical education and teaching to complement and enhance clinical excellence and scientific discovery.

-• R38 StARR Program, Stimulating Access to Research in ResidencyThe Department of Medicine Internal Medicine Residency Program at Vanderbilt University is committed to training the next generation of leading physician-investigators with a mentored training program (R38StARR) for residents possessing both the aptitude and passion to become a new generation of basic, clinical and translational clinician-scientists.
+• R38 StARR Program, Stimulating Access to Research in ResidencyThe Internal Medicine Residency Program is committed to training the next generation of leading physician-investigators with a mentored training program (R38StARR) for residents possessing both the aptitude and passion to become a new generation of basic, clinical and translational clinician-scientists.